 One last option is to approach websites, businesses, and other potential clients directly.
 Find a business you like, then send them an email offering your services.
-This can involve a lot of feeling around with little pay-off, but if you get a response then you may be able to find recurring, high-paid, and high-profile work.
+This can involve a lot of feeling around with little pay-off, but you may find some top clients if you get a response.
+You can even approach publishers and try getting some technical writing published!

 Again, there is no harm in putting out feelers while at the same time earning a steady income from agency work.

 Once you’ve found the online writing jobs and agreed on a rate and time frame, you simply need to carry out the instructions.
 Type up the articles, blog posts, or website content, then email everything back to the client.
 Clients will normally respond by sending you funds via PayPal (some writers will ask for this up-front when taking on online writing jobs).